checkly/docs.checklyhq.com/site/content/learn/playwright/taking-screenshots.md

 ---
-title: Taking screenshots with Playwright
+title: Playwright Screenshots: How to Take and  Automate Screenshots
 subTitle: Leveraging images for troubleshooting and more
 date: 2020-06-23
 author: Giovanni Rago